m4sterbunny/Demo/source/pages/bulb.rst

          :width: 200
          :height: 250

-   Typically, when the lowest edge touches the wall the circuit is complete, and the switch is "on".
+   Typically, when the lowest edge touches the wall the circuit is complete, i.e. electricity will flow.
 However, this is not a fixed rule.
 Do try both positions.

 1.2 Test the wider circuit by ensuring that all the switches in your circuit breaker are aligned.